AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

+-   Provides all features of ECS Bare Metal Instance.
+-   Compute:
+    -   Offers a CPU-to-memory ratio of 1:4.
+    -   Uses 2.5 GHz Intel® Xeon® Platinum 8163 \(Skylake\) processors for consistent computing performance.
+-   Storage:
     -   Is an instance family in which all instances are I/O optimized.
--   Supports standard SSDs and ultra disks only.
+    -   Supports standard SSDs and ultra disks.
+-   Network:
     -   Supports both RoCE networks and VPCs.
 RoCE networks are dedicated to RDMA communication.
--   Provides all features of ECS Bare Metal Instance.
--   Uses 2.5 GHz Intel® Xeon® Platinum 8163 \(Skylake\) processors for consistent computing performance.
--   Offers a CPU-to-memory ratio of 1:4.
 -   Suits the following scenarios:
     -   Large-scale machine learning training
     -   Large-scale high-performance scientific computing and simulations